Natural Flooring for Bathrooms

 Hardwood, Engineered Wood and Bamboo for Bathrooms

-These days wood floors – both hardwood and engineered – as well as bamboo are popular to use in every room of the house - even the bathroom.
+These days wood floors – both solid wood and engineered – as well as bamboo are popular to use in every room of the house - even the bathroom.
 They have a great natural appeal and will offer a continuous look if you have used the material elsewhere in the home.

 As long as you are careful to choose a good finish, keep the humidity in the room to a minimum, and dry up any spills quickly, wood flooring can be warm and inviting in a bath.
 Refer to the tips above to help protect the flooring from moisture and standing water.